Jacksonville Beach Guide For Sunsets Surf & Seafood

 Does Jacksonville Beach have nightlife?

 Yes.
-The downtown beach district features oceanfront bars, rooftop restaurants, breweries, live music venues, and late night spots within walking distance of the beach.
+The downtown beach district is filled with beach bars, rooftop restaurants, breweries, and live music.
+Since many are within walking distance of the beach, it's easy to enjoy a fun night without driving.

-Spring and fall are usually the best times to visit because the weather stays warm while crowds and humidity remain lower than peak summer season.
+Spring and fall are often the best times to visit because the weather is warm, humidity is lower, and the beaches are less crowded than during the busy summer season.

 Are there beaches nearby besides Jacksonville Beach?